 Minari (water dropwort) is a fragrant vegetable plant that’s used extensively in Korean cooking.
 Read about how to grow, cook, eat and also info on health and nutrition of this wonderful plant.

 Minari – what is it?

 Minari (Oenanthe Javanica) is a plant of the genus water dropwort originating from East Asia and is used in Korean, Chinese, Japanese and Indian cuisine.
 It’s also known as Water Celery, Water Dropwort, Japanese parsley, Chinese celery, Indian pennywort.
 It is used extensively in Korean cooking – fresh but often blanched, cooked in stews and added to Kimchi.

-The picture above are my homegrown minari plants – growing in an old beverage bucket/tub with no holes in the bottom so it can hold water.
+The picture above is my homegrown Minari plants – growing in an old beverage bucket/tub with no holes in the bottom so it can hold water.
 It’s not yet fully grown but it should soon grow tall enough to be harvested!